-All students requesting financial aid are required to submit a New England Law Financial Aid Application in addition to completing the FAFSA form.
+All students requesting financial aid are required to submit a New England Law Financial Aid E-App in addition to completing the FAFSA form.
 This application gathers information regarding financial aid for law students that is supplementary to that collected by the FAFSA.

 Please note: Incoming students are strongly advised to complete their financial aid application and the FAFSA even before they are notified of acceptance to New England Law.